Yellow line (Kaohsiung Metro): History

 On March 27, a few days after the approval of the Executive Yuan's approval, the local MRT bureau submitted the feasibility study of the yellow line to the authorities concerned of the central government.

 In the study, the line was planned to be an underground system whose route combines the previously planned Brown Line, Fongshan Line, and Wujia section of the Green Line.

 In March 2022, the Executive Yuan approved the construction of the line.

 Stations

-The following graph is the route map for the drafted yellow line only, except other intersecting lines like Green Line and Silver Line.

-According to the plan, the yellow line has two start points from Cruise Terminal and MRT Cianjhen Senior High School Station respectively and an end point at Dipu township, Niaosong District, Kaohsiung City.
-The part begins from Y1 to Y15 is also called Jiangong-Minzu (建工民族) Line while the section between Y1 and Y23 is called Chenching-Wujia (澄清五甲) Line.
+The yellow line has two start points from Cruise Terminal and MRT Cianjhen Senior High School Station respectively and an end point at Niaosong Depot, Niaosong District, Kaohsiung City.
+The section from Y1 to Y15 is also called Jiangong-Minzu (建工民族) Line while the section between Y1 and Y23 is called Chenching-Wujia (澄清五甲) Line.

 Please note that the Station names and locations are tentatively planned.

+Rolling Stock

+The line will be operated by 25 three-car trains produced by Stadler Rail in St. Margrethen.
+The trains will be automated using a CBTC system supplied by Siemens Mobility.